Errennerbk/Exam-Rank-02/Level-2/camel_to_snake/readme.md

 ## Subject

 ```
-Assignment name  : alpha_mirror
+Assignment name  : camel_to_snake
-Expected files   : alpha_mirror.c
+Expected files   : camel_to_snake.c
-Allowed functions: write
+Allowed functions: malloc, realloc, write
 --------------------------------------------------------------------------------

-Write a program called alpha_mirror that takes a string and displays this string
+Write a program that takes a single string in lowerCamelCase format
-after replacing each alphabetical character by the opposite alphabetical
-character, followed by a newline.

-'a' becomes 'z', 'Z' becomes 'A'
-'d' becomes 'w', 'M' becomes 'N'

-and so on.

-Case is not changed.

-If the number of arguments is not 1, display only a newline.
+and converts it into a string in snake_case format.

+A lowerCamelCase string is a string where each word begins with a capital letter
+except for the first one.

+A snake_case string is a string where each word is in lower case, separated by
+an underscore "_".

 Examples:

-$>./alpha_mirror "abc"
-zyx
+$>./camel_to_snake "hereIsACamelCaseWord"
+here_is_a_camel_case_word
-$>./alpha_mirror "My horse is Amazing." | cat -e
+$>./camel_to_snake "helloWorld" | cat -e
-Nb slihv rh Znzarmt.$
+hello_world$
-$>./alpha_mirror | cat -e
+$>./camel_to_snake | cat -e
 $
-$>
 ```